 7. A Personal Water Filter!
 I actually have two Lifestraws, but I couldn't think of a better gift to give or receive!
 There are other options out there for personal water filters, but I think it is important to have one in the car and in your go-to bag.

 8. Alternative forms of cooking!
 When the power goes out or you want to be off-grid a little more, having non-electrical forms of cooking is the ticket!
 I have had this Eco-Zoom Rocket Stove on my list for a while and I love what I have heard about it!

 9. An emergency and weather radio!
 I do have a couple, but my favorite is this Kaito 5 Way Powered Emergency and Weather Radio with Flashlight, Reading Lamp and Charger.
 This is a great tool to have when the power goes out and you need to know what is going on!

 10. A Foodsaver!
 Yes, a Foodsaver.
-I use this for storing food in the freezer and for being able to store more in my 72 hour kit and go-to bags.
+I use this for storing food in the freezer and for being able to store more in my 72-hour kit and to-go bags.
 I use this to store my dehydrated goods, seeds, and grains.
 This Foodsaver has a lot more uses besides storing food!

 I didn't include any knives or personal protection items.
 I think this is a personal choice and I am not the best one to give advice on that.
 However, if that special prepper in your life gives you a specific idea of what they want, GO FOR IT!

 What would you add to this list?
 What is on your Christmas prepping wishlist?